 Baaa… I was aiming for primitive and primitive I got.

 I seriously had fun with this one.
 Wouldn’t you?

-I go out to to my stash of table legs that I got at the-garage-sale-to-end-all-garage-sales, and find one that is a loner.
+First, I go out to my stash of table legs that I got at the-garage-sale-to-end-all-garage-sales and find one that is a loner.
 It’s perfect for what I’m looking for.

 Just like I did in my cake pan stand, I do the same.
-Drill in center and stack using screws.
+Next, drill in center and stack using screws.